JacobPulk/art/README.md

 The atomic functions can take two kinds of inputs: arguments (the output of other atomic functions, i.e. variables) and parameters (constants).
 Most take both.
 For example, `POW` raises a variable base to a constant exponent.

+`X` and `Y` are unique in not taking the output of other functions.
+They are each written with one variable argument, but its value is automatically assigned the current X-coordinate or Y-coordinate, respectively.
+Those coordinates are represented as the domain [0, 1].

-The atomic functions are all written for an argument domain of [-1, 1] (for those that take arguments) and a codomain of [-1, 1].
+Otherwise, the atomic functions are all written for an argument domain of [-1, 1].
+All atomic functions are written for a codomain of [-1, 1].
 In most cases—wherever possible—the range is also [-1, 1].
-The whole function is treated as a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), where each node is an instance of one of those components, and represents an intermediate or final value in the calculation of the function.
+The whole function is treated as a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph), where each node is an instance of one of those atomic functions, and represents an intermediate or final value in the calculation of the function.
 The node's children represent its arguments—values that need to be calculated first.

 The 6 functions that define an image are really parts of one DAG, with 6 nodes indicated as the final values.
-The DAG can therefore be considered as a function from [-1, 1]<sup>2</sup> to [-1, 1]<sup>6</sup>.
-The render method above is a function from [-1, 1]<sup>6</sup> to [0, 255]<sup>3</sup> — an RGB value.
+The DAG can therefore be considered as a function from [0, 1]<sup>2</sup> to [-1, 1]<sup>6</sup>—(X, Y) to (main, palette index, gradience, hue tweak, saturation tweak, brightness tweak).
+The render method above is a function from [-1, 1]<sup>6</sup> to [0, 255]<sup>3</sup> — taking those values to the final (red, green, blue) assignment.

 In the code, to avoid confusion from long words with multiple meanings like "function" and "parametrize", a function is called a **rope** and the instances of component mini-functions making it up are called **cords**.
 The list indicating which cords represent each of the 6 final values is called the **fray**.